firefly-math/firefly-math/README.md

 ## Installation

 To install a module first clone it and then use [Maven](https://maven.apache.org/) to install it.
-Then declare it as one of the dependencies in your project.
 For instance install the [Firefly Math Exception](https://github.com/firefly-math/firefly-math-exceptions) module like this:
 ```
 git clone https://github.com/firefly-math/firefly-math-exceptions.git
 cd firefly-math-exceptions